 Call Guard is an option that helps you manage your roaming charges when making or receiving calls while outside the Sprint Nationwide PCS Network.
-Please see Section 2D: Controlling Your Roaming Experience for more information about roaming.
+Please see Section 2D: Controlling Your Roaming Experience on page 72 for more information about roaming.